 Biodiversity (from the term ‘Biological diversity’) best describes the variety of life on earth.
 This can include everything that lives in a woodland habitat.
 From trees, grasses, ferns to deer, ticks, snails and bacteria in the soil, fungi and lichen.

 Importantly, all living organisms require a delicate balance to stay alive and also to thrive.
 Maintaining this balance in woodland is significant.
 It is not only the trees that can live for hundreds of years.
-Much of the flora and fauna supported by a woodland habitat are also long-lived.
+Much of the life supported by woodland habitat is long-lived; slow growing; requires continuity of habitat; or functions on long reproductive cycles.

 In arable (and in some cases pastoral) crops, harvests occur annually with a field being ploughed and sown each year.
 Crop cycles are much longer in woodland.
 Therefore the most diverse species can be found in native and continuous cover woodlands.